MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-service-bus-overview.md

 ---
-title: Troubleshooting Service Bus
+title: Troubleshoot Azure Service Bus
+titleSuffix: Azure SDK for Java
-description: A troubleshooting guide for Service Bus issues when you use the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: A troubleshooting guide for Service Bus issues when you use the Azure SDK for Java ms.date: 09/01/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
 author: KarlErickson
 ms.author: jogiles
 ---

-# Troubleshooting Service Bus
+# Troubleshoot Azure Service Bus

 This troubleshooting guide covers failure investigation techniques, common errors for the credential types in the Azure Service Bus Java client library, and mitigation steps to resolve these errors.